inaki321/k8sOnDemand/README.md

     To test creation of automatic replicas, uncomment # assigned: 'uncommentexampleWithAssignedPodPerGroup' and comment null assignment

 - Run using k8s
-- Dynamic ips, because it replicates sometimes
+- Dynamic ips, because it replicates sometimes, we can access by POD IP
 - Run `bash deploy.sh` -->

 check deploy `microk8s kubectl get statefulsets`